-Seven months before Iceland’s financial system collapsed, I warned on national television that the króna would crash.
-On March 9, 2008, I explained why the Central Bank’s monetary policy made the collapse unavoidable, predicting a 54.9% depreciation.
-By year-end, the currency had fallen by 52.3%.
+On March 9, 2008 - seven months before Iceland’s financial system collapsed - I warned on National TV show Silfur Egils - that the currency would crash.
+I explained why the Central Bank’s monetary policy made the collapse unavoidable, predicting a 55% depreciation.
+By year-end, the currency had fallen by 52%.

-On March 20, 2011, days before Iceland’s Icesave referendum — with the Yes side leading in the polls — a national debate between the No and Yes camps aired on national TV Silfur Egils, where I represented the No camp.
+On March 20, 2011, days before Iceland’s Icesave referendum — with the Yes side leading in the polls — a national debate between the No and Yes camps aired on National TV show Silfur Egils - where I represented the No camp.
 The exchange exposed the political, economic, and moral fault lines of the dispute, from responsibility and sovereignty to the future of Icelandic democracy.
 It marked the opening of the final confrontation before the No side prevailed at the ballot box.

 A televised debate on ÍNN TV station examining the Icesave dispute beyond the immediate political debate — placing it in the wider context of financial responsibility, international relations, and Iceland’s post-crisis recovery.
 Featuring Hallur Hallsson in conversation with Frosti Sigurjónsson and Jón Helgi Egilsson.